 - Children under the age of 12 shall not be left alone or unsupervised in the campsite at any time.

 - Camping permits must be displayed on your campsite at all times.
 Moving from site to site is not permitted without the prior approval of Park Management.

 - All campsites consist of one fire pit and one picnic table.

-- A total of two units may be placed on each site which may include any combination of a trailer, a tent or a dining tent.
+- A total of two units may be placed on each site which may include any combination of a trailer, a tent, a dining tent or a gazebo.
 Maximum number of persons per site is 6.
 In special circumstances, permission may be granted by Management to place an additional unit on a site for short term usage.